TCGV/blog/_posts/2026-02-13-craftsmanship-coding-five-stages-of-grief.md

 The next stage is **acceptance**.

-Not "AI will code everything," but "AI will code most of it"—and in many teams, it already does.
+Not "AI will code everything," but "AI will code most of it", and in many teams, it already does.
 But what does that mean?
 Simply put, software engineers will delegate most tasks to AI.

 Here's some truth about professional software: